McManus furious he didn’t get shot at record field goal - WHIZ News

 This was the moment he’d waited for, a shot at history.

-As he mapped out his steps for the 65-yard field goal attempt and a chance to break former teammate Matt Prater’s NFL record 64-yarder set six years earlier, he heard hollering from his sideline.
+As he mapped out his steps for the 65-yard field goal attempt and a chance to break former teammate Matt Prater’s NFL record of 64 yards set six years earlier, he heard hollering from his sideline.

 Coach Vic Fangio had changed his mind.